hoangphuocbk/tacker/doc/source/install/kubernetes_vim_installation.rst

   type: "kubernetes"

-User can change the authentication like username, password, etc. Please see Kubernetes document [#fourth]_ to read more information about Kubernetes authentication.
+User can change the authentication like username, password, etc. Please see Kubernetes document [#fifth]_ to read more information about Kubernetes authentication.

 * Run Tacker command for register vim: